 The Hanlinyuan 翰林院 "Hanlin Academy" (literally: Brush Forest Court) was an institution subordinated to the central government and entrusted with the draft of official documents.
 It was never consistently organised but was loosely staffed with so-called academicians (Hanlin xueshi 翰林學士).
-The first literati entrusted with the task to draft official proclamations were sent to the Academy during the reign of Emperor Xuan of the Tang dynasty 唐玄宗 (r.
-712-755).
+The first literati entrusted with the task to draft official proclamations were sent to the Academy during the reign of Emperor Xuanzong 唐玄宗 (r.
+712-755) of the Tang dynasty 唐 (618-907).
 From then on the Hanlin Academy became a fixed institution of the imperial central government.
-The academicians had a various disciplinary background.
-Some were poets, others experts in the Confucian Classics, some others were actually experts of Daoist techniques or in Buddhist writings, and there were also experts in divination and calligraphy.
+The academicians had various disciplinary backgrounds.
+Some were poets, others experts in the Confucian Classics, some others were actually experts of Daoist techniques (e.g. prognostication or rituals) or in Buddhist writings, and there were also experts in divination and calligraphy.

-The title of "academician" xueshi was a term for duty assignment (chaiqian 差遣) to special posts, and not only for the Hanlin Academy.
-There were various institutions of the central government in need of academicians, like the Institute for the Advancement of Literature (Hongwenguan 弘文館), the Institute for the Veneration of Worthies (Chongxianguan 崇賢館) or the Academy of Scholary Worthies (Jixianyuan 集賢院).
-For this reason there were acutally no fixed numbers of offices to be filled, and the academicians appointed to the Academy were not attributed a defined official rank.
-Each of them brought with him the rank of the previous office and was paid according to the former position.
+The title of "academician" (xueshi 學士) was a term for duty assignment (chaiqian 差遣) to special posts, and not only for the Hanlin Academy.
+There were various institutions of the central government in need of experts as the academicians were.
+Such were the Institute for the Advancement of Literature (Hongwenguan 弘文館), the Institute for the Veneration of Worthies (Chongxianguan 崇賢館) or the Academy of Scholary Worthies (Jixianyuan 集賢院).
+For this reason there was actually no fixed number of offices to be filled, and the academicians appointed to the Academy were not attributed a defined official rank.
+Each of them brought with him the rank of the previous office and was paid his salary according to the former position.
 Members of the Secretariat could also be assigned to the Academy.
 Only somewhat later, a number of six academicians was fixed, with one of them acting as "recipient of edicts" (chengzhi 承旨).
-During the An Lushan rebellion the position of the Hanlin academicians greatly improved, and some of them were not only used to do the paperwork but were also consulted in politicial matters by the emperor.
-During the reign of Emperor De 唐德宗 (r.
-779-804) academician Lu Zhi 陸贄 had such a high influence on politicial decisions that he was called the "inner Counsellor-in-chief" (neixiang 内相).
+During the rebellion of An Lushan 安祿山 (703-757), the position of the Hanlin academicians greatly improved, and some of them were not only used to do the paperwork but were also consulted in political matters by the emperor.
+During the reign of Emperor Dezong 唐德宗 (r.
+779-804), academician Lu Zhi 陸贄 (754-805) had such a high influence on political decisions that he was called the "inner Counsellor-in-chief" (neixiang 内相).

-The Hanlin Academy and the Imperial Secretariat divided their work.
+The Hanlin Academy and the Imperial Secretariat divided their work among each other.
 The former mainly took over the draft of important documents about the appointment or dismissal of counsellors-in-chief and other high ministers, the proclamation of amnesties, and imperial commands during military campaigns.
 These documents of "inner regulation" (neizhi 内制) were written on white hemp paper and were therefore called baima 白麻.
 The Secretariat took over the draft of documents of minor importance, the so-called "outer regulations" (waizhi 外制).
-These documents were written on yellow hemp paper and were called huangma 黃麻.
-Some academicians were entrusted with the task to help the emperor reading or writing documents.
-These were called Academician Reader-in-waiting (shidu xueshi 侍讀學士) resp.
-Academician Calligrapher-in-Waiting (shishu xueshi 侍書學士; note: missing in Hucker 1985).
-The position of the Hanlin academicians became so powerful that Emperor Jing 唐敬宗 (r.
+These documents were written on yellow hemp paper and therefore called huangma 黃麻.
+Some academicians were entrusted with the task of helping the emperor reading or writing documents.
+These were called academician reader-in-waiting (shidu xueshi 侍讀學士) resp. *academician calligrapher-in-waiting (shishu xueshi 侍書學士).
+The position of the Hanlin academicians became so powerful that Emperor Jingzong 唐敬宗 (r.
 824-826) once planned to replace this institution by a new one.
-Later on, there were even academic commissionaries (yuanshi 院使) to mediate between the Academy and the emperor.
-For a short time in the 940s the task of drafting all documents was shifted back to the Secretariat.
+Later on, there were even academic commissioners (yuanshi 院使) appointed to mediate between the Academy and the emperor.
+For a short time in the 940s, the task of drafting all documents was shifted back to the Secretariat.

 The structure of the Hanlin Academy became more complex from the Ming period 明 (1368-1644) on.
-At the head was a Chancellor of the Hanlin Academy (Zhangyuan xueshi 掌院學士, rank 5A) supervising an Academician Expositor-in-waiting (shijiang xueshi 侍講學士, rank 6A), an Academician Reader-in-waiting (shidu xueshi, rank 6A), and an hereditary erudite of the Five Classics (shixi wujing boshi 世襲五經博士, rank 8A), as well as several Hanlin bachelors of the six offices of scrutinity (liuke shujishi 六科庶吉士) with or without an official rank.
+At the head of the institution was a Chancellor of the Hanlin Academy (Zhangyuan xueshi 掌院學士, rank 5A) supervising an academician expositor-in-waiting (shijiang xueshi 侍講學士, rank 6A), an academician reader-in-waiting (shidu xueshi, rank 6A), and an hereditary erudite of the Five Classics (shixi wujing boshi 世襲五經博士, rank 8A), as well as several Hanlin bachelors of the Six Offices of Scrutiny (liuke shujishi 六科庶吉士, cooperating with the Six Ministries) with or without an official rank.
 Although the official rank of the academicians was not very high, a post in the Academy could serve as a booster for further career.
 Academicians were, furthermore, allowed to enter the Wenyuan Hall 文淵閣 to consult secret documents.

-The number of Academicians increased considerably under the Qing dynasty 清 (1644-1911).
-There were two Chancellors (rank 5A), a Manchu and a Chinese, selected from among the Grand Academicians (daxueshi 大學士), the ministers of the six ministries (liubu shangshu 六部尚書) and the vice ministers (shilang 侍郎).
-There were six Readers-in-waiting (rank 5B) and six Expositors-in-waiting (rank 5B), half staffed by Manchus and half by Chinese; an hereditary erudite of the Court of Imperial Sacrifices (Shengyi taichangsi boshi 聖裔太常寺博士, rank 7A), a position inheritable to the descendants of the third son of Duke Yansheng 衍聖公, a descendant of Confucius; an hereditary erudite of the Five Classics (rank 8A), and Hanlin bachelors of the six offices of scrutinity.
-The high positions of the Qing period Hanlin Academy were not occupied by professional drafters but were mere honorific posts often occupied by persons concurrently acting in another position.
-The persons occupying the hereditary positions were also not entrusted with the drafting of documents but instead had to supervise the administration of the national Confucius temples and those of the Song period Neo-Confucian scholar Zhu Xi 朱熹.
-The offical posts in the Hanlin Academy were thus only vain titles, but titles of high regard.
+The high positions of the Qing-period Hanlin academicians were not occupied by professional drafters, but were mere honorific posts often occupied by persons concurrently acting in another position.
+The persons occupying the hereditary positions were also not entrusted with the drafting of documents, but instead had to supervise the administration of the national Confucius temples and those of the Song-period Neo-Confucian scholar Zhu Xi 朱熹 (1130-1200).
+The official posts in the Hanlin Academy were thus only vain titles, but titles of high regard.
 Once obtaining such a title, it would be easy to rise into higher positions in the central government.
-Persons occupying the lower ranks of the Hanlin Academy were often assigned to positions concurrently serving in the Southern Study (nanshufang xingzou 南書房行走) and thus had easily access to the Emperor or the Crown Prince and had insight and eventually influence on the daily business, or were at least highly estimated by outsiders.
+Persons occupying the lower ranks of the Hanlin Academy were often assigned to positions concurrently serving in the Southern Study (nanshufang xingzou 南書房行走) and thus had easily access to the emperor or the crown prince and had insight and perhaps even influence on the daily business, or were at least highly estimated by outsiders.